BenJamesbabala/srnn-pytorch/README.md

 - Additional inputs involve hidden states of the human node RNN and the obstacle node RNN involved with the edge
 - No output (only the hidden state is used)

+## Things to be resolved
+- Do we need temporal edge RNNs?
+Won't the node RNNs capture the temporal aspect of the nodes?

 **Author** : Anirudh Vemula

 **Affiliation** : Robotics Institute, Carnegie Mellon University